-"... makes no distinction between the disposal of pregnancy remains and the disposal of other tissue from a living person; pregnancy remains are regarded as the tissue of the woman.
-Although under the HTA consent is not required for the disposal of pregnancy remains, the particularly sensitive nature of this tissue means that the wishes of the woman, and her understanding of the disposal options open to her, are of paramount importance and should be respected and acted upon."
+"The Human Tissue Act 2004 (HT Act) makes no distinction between the disposal of pregnancy remains and the disposal of other tissue from a living person; pregnancy remains are regarded as the tissue of the woman.
+While consent is not required for the disposal of pregnancy remains, a woman's wishes regarding disposal options should be respected and acted upon."

-HTA, 2015:2
+HTA, 2024

 The HTA guidance makes provision for three options - burial, cremation or incineration.
 It also acknowledges that women may choose to make their own arrangements, or to have no involvement with regard to disposal at all.
 The emphasis within the HTA guidance is on the woman's choice.
-Further information for health care professionals is available in the National Bereavement Care Pathway (NBCP, 2019).
+Further information for health care professionals is available in the National Bereavement Care Pathway (NBCP, 2019) nbcpathway.org.uk.